-- Festivals during the month of November in Krakow include the Etiuda & Anima Film Festival, the Zaduszki Jazz Festival, the Festival of Polish Music, and the Audio Art Festival.
+- Festivals during the month of November in Krakow include the Etiuda & Anima Film Festival, the Zaduszki Jazz Festival, and the Audio Art Festival.

 - The Krakow Christmas market opens towards the latter half of November, making this is a good time to get some early holiday shopping in.

 - When it's too cold to walk around, Uber is available in Krakow and is usually cheaper than taxis.

 - It's generally considered impolite to wear a hat while indoors.
 Whenever you enter a church, restaurant, home, or any other building, take your hat off to be considerate.